 - The desire to invest in a relatively more stable asset class

 If you doubt my assertion that real estate is heating up, mortgage-purchase applications reached an 11-year high in May 2020.
-I’m pretty sure the index will continue to be high in June and beyond.
+And demand is still at a high in 2021.
 The intent to buy property is very strong for properties hovering around the median price.